KQM-git/TCL/docs/evidence/combat-mechanics/frames.md

 **Findings:**

-* Deployables \(skills and constructs that stay on the field for a set amount of time\) do NOT have duration extended by normal attack hitlag.
+* Deployables \(Skills and constructs that stay on the field for a set amount of time\) do NOT have duration extended by normal attack hitlag.
   * The duration is only affected by their own activation hitlag \(i.e. Xiangling's melee hits on her Burst\) and single-player world pauses \(menu, character death, etc\).
 * The buffs caused by deployables, such as Chongyun's Cryo infusion, do have their durations extended by normal attack hitlag.